Tuan Tuan and Yuan Yuan

 Tuan Tuan and Yuan Yuan were two giant pandas that were gifted by the People's Republic of China (PRC, mainland China) to the Republic of China (ROC, Taiwan) in 2008 as part of a cultural exchange program.
 The idea was first proposed in 2005, but the previous ROC administration in Taipei had initially refused to accept the pandas.

 After elections that resulted in a change of president and the government in 2008, the ROC government accepted the pandas, and they arrived on December 23, 2008.
-One of the most significant positive cross-strait relations in the early 21st century, the two names were selected by a vote in the PRC and their combination, Tuan Yuan, means "reunion" (團圓 (团圆, Tuán Yuán)) in the Chinese language.
+The two names were selected by a vote in the PRC and their combination, Tuan Yuan, means "reunion" (團圓 (团圆, Tuán Yuán)) in the Chinese language.
 The pandas are housed at Taipei Zoo and have been exhibited to the public since the 2009 Chinese New Year.
 One of the pandas, Tuan Tuan, died in November 2022.

 Birth

 Tuan Tuan, male, was born to Hua Mei on September 1, 2004, and was assigned as no. 19 in the Wolong National Nature Reserve in Sichuan.
 Yuan Yuan, female, was born on August 31, 2004, and was assigned as no. 16 in the Wolong National Nature Reserve.
 Their names, "Tuan Tuan" and "Yuan Yuan", were chosen in an unofficial public poll in mainland China the results of which were revealed live on national television during the 2006 CCTV New Year's Gala.
 Approximately 130 million mainland Chinese viewers cast their votes.
 Together, the names produce the Chinese phrase tuan yuan (團圓 (团圆, Tuán Yuán)), meaning "reunion".